mulqueenr/bc_multiome_nf_analysis/README.md

 Processing of public data, used in cell label transfer, if contained in the processing_public_data.md.

+The file sif_creation.md details the creation of a Singularity container using AWS (for sudo privledges) and transferring it to the appropriate location for the script to run.
+All nextflow processes are run within this single container.

 Example run of nextflow:
 ```bash
 cd /home/groups/CEDAR/mulqueen/bc_multiome #move to project directory